Professor Michael Winter

 Professor & Director of the Centre for Rural Policy Research

-He is a member of the National Ecosystem Assessment Expert Panel, chairs the north Devon Biosphere Partnership, is a Visiting Programme Director at Wilton Park (Foreign Office), a vice-President of Devon Community Council, a Fellow of North Wyke (Rothamsted Research), and chairs the Stakeholder Group for the Avon Demonstration Test Catchment.
-He is a former member of Defra’s Panel of Agricultural & Environmental Economists, DEFRA’s Science Advisory Council and of SWRDA's Panel of Economists and was a Commissioner for the Commission for Rural Communities for its inception in 2006 until its abolition in 2013.
+He is a Visiting Programme Director in Food Security at Wilton Park (Foreign Office), a member of the governing board of Rothamsted Research, and chairs the Stakeholder Group for the Avon Demonstration Test Catchment.
+He is a former member of Defra’s Panel of Agricultural & Environmental Economists, the National Ecosystem Assessment Expert Panel, DEFRA’s Science Advisory Council and was a Commissioner for the Commission for Rural Communities from its inception in 2006 until its abolition in 2013.
 In 2000, he was a member of the Committee of Inquiry into Hunting with Dogs in England and Wales chaired by Lord Burns.
-He is on the editorial board of the International Journal of Sustainable Agriculture.